 More positively, the proportion of respondents to the CQC survey who always had a member of staff with them increased from 9% in 2019 to 12% in 2022.
 However, the picture appears worse for those who did not have staff on hand at all times, as the proportion who could not get help when needed doubled from 3% in 2019 to 6% in 2022 (see Fig. 59).
 Including those who were only sometimes able to get a member of staff when needed, this increased to a quarter of respondents in 2022.

-The proportion of respondents who weren't always with, or able to get a member of staff, during birth increased from 19% to 25% between 2019 and 2022 in England
+Figure 59.
+Proportion of respondents who weren't always able to get a member of staff during birth between 2019 and 2022 in England, based on CQC maternity surveys.